-Every property owner in Rye is subject to the Town, School and County taxes, but for those who live in the Rye Water District, Jenness Beach District or the Rye Beach Village District there is an additional tax.
-The chart below shows how the rates for 2017 were distributed.
+The chart below shows how the rates for 2019 were distributed.
 While it is said that Rye has a low Tax Rate, that is important when you are buying a house or figuring out your personal budgets.
 The larger and more important question for taxpayers is to understand how much government per person we are buying and what services are being provided.
 The next key question is if we are paying more (greater than the inflation rate) are we getting an equivalent improvement in services year to year.
-Note these percentages were established in the fall of 2017.
+Note these percentages were established in the fall of 2020, based on the 2020 budget voted on in March.